 Disclaimer: This website may not be relied upon by taxpayers to substantiate a tax return position or for determining whether certain penalties apply and will not be used by the IRS for examination purposes.

-Taxpayers making qualifying investments in census tracts that are designated as Qualified Opportunity Zones (QOZs) may be eligible for certain tax benefits under section 1400Z-2 of the Internal Revenue Code (IRC).
+Taxpayers who make qualifying investments in census tracts designated as Qualified Opportunity Zones (QOZs) may be eligible for certain tax benefits under section 1400Z-2 of the Internal Revenue Code (IRC).
 The One, Big, Beautiful Bill Act (Pub.
-L. 119-21) lowered the threshold needed to meet the substantial improvement test for property in QOZs comprised entirely of a rural area.
-Treasury identified such rural QOZs in Notice 2025-50.
-This page provides links to relevant datasets and a description of the methodology used by Treasury to determine which census tracts designated as QOZs are comprised entirely of a rural area.
+L. 119-21) made the Opportunity Zone tax incentive permanent and established decennial rounds of Opportunity Zones.
+This page links to relevant datasets and describes Treasury’s methodologies for determining which census tracts are eligible for nomination as Opportunity Zones, including which eligible tracts are comprised entirely of a rural area.

 - Notice 2018–48: Designated Qualified Opportunity Zones under Internal Revenue Code § 1400Z–2